How do Eyedro products work?

 All Eyedro WiFi connected products communicate via 2.4 GHz WiFi.

-The Eyedro wireless mesh products do not communicate using the WiFi protocol.
+The Eyedro Wireless Mesh products do not communicate using the WiFi protocol.
 They use a custom wireless protocol to communicate between modules and the gateway module plugs into a physical Ethernet port, on your router or switch, to access the internet.

 How much data is typically used by the Eyedro?